msfninja/schedule/README.md

 ### Npm Modules

 Apart from Node.js, this node app requires several modules to operate properly which do not come preinstalled with Node.js by default.
 The modules `ip`, `yaml`, `uuid` and `colors` are required for Schedule to work, and other utilities like `nodemon` come in handy, but are optional.
-Further on there is also Sass and CoffeeScript, but you would only need those if you are planning on modifying any of the files `.sass` or `.coffee` files (presuming you are going to compile the code as well to reflect the changes).
+Further on there is also Sass and CoffeeScript, but you would only need those if you are planning on modifying any of the `.sass` or `.coffee` files (presuming you are going to compile the code as well to reflect the changes).

 #### Nodemon Installation